dankimio/rails-notes/README.md

 # Notes on Ruby and Ruby on Rails

-Useful learning resources, bookmarks, notes on [Ruby on Rails](https://rubyonrails.org).
+Useful learning resources, bookmarks and notes on [Ruby on Rails](https://rubyonrails.org).

 ## Books